 Applications for admission to a degree or diploma of the University must be made on the appropriate form by 31st January.
-Applications for the award of a diploma of Associateship of Sydney Technical College (A.S.T.C.) awarded by the N.S.W.
-Department of Technical Education must be made on the appropriate form by 31st March.
 Applicants should ensure that they have completed all requirements for the degree or diploma, including industrial training where necessary.